 To solve the tear, you need to be clear why it’s there

-Vulva and vaginal flesh is delicate, but a cut or tear usually heals very quickly without intervention and without leaving scars.
+Vulva and vaginal flesh are delicate, but a cut or tear usually heals very quickly without intervention and without leaving scars.
 Working out the cause of your cuts is the key to fast-tracking healing and preventing recurrence, which can sometimes be tricky.

 Your immune system and protective vaginal flora help keep infections at bay by preventing disruptive bacteria from entering the wound.
-Infection in minor vulvar or vaginal cuts and tears are rare in an otherwise healthy vagina.
+Infection in minor vulvar or vaginal cuts and tears is rare in an otherwise healthy vagina.

-To help speed healing of vulva or vaginal cuts and tears
+Speed healing of vulva or vaginal cuts and tears

-To speed up healing and provide some light lubrication, you can use specially formulated vulva cuts ointment, pawpaw ointment, or at a pinch, some olive oil.
+To speed up healing and provide some light lubrication, you can use specially formulated vulva cuts ointment, pawpaw ointment, or, at a pinch, some olive oil.

-Aunt Vadge’s Delicate Cuts Balm has been specially formulated for the vulva, to soothe, moisturise and repair.
-Our purpose-made balm is soothing to skin, promotes healing, and contains anti-inflammatory and selective antibacterial ingredients.
-It won’t disrupt your healthy vaginal flora, but it will promote fast healing (and feels and smells good).
+Our purpose-made cream is soothing, promotes healing, and contains anti-inflammatory and selective antibacterial ingredients.
+This labial cream won’t disrupt your healthy vaginal flora, but it will promote fast healing (and feels and smells good).

-• Regular antiseptic liquid
+- Regular antiseptic liquid

-• Antibiotic creams
+- Antibiotic creams

-• Harsh soaps
+- Harsh soaps

 Finding the cause and treatment of your vulvar or vaginal cuts and tears